 N E W S

 Concerts for 2022 are in June, August, October and November.
-Solo oboe and cor anglais feature in the first concert, in Warkworth, plus the premiere performance of 'The Celestial Gate of Praise' by David Hamilton.
+Solo oboe, oboe d'amore and cor anglais feature in the first two concerts, plus the premiere performance of 'The Celestial Gate of Praise' by David Hamilton in Warkworth.

 Following a successful concert in Warkworth in June, our planned performances in August and October were cancelled due to Covid lockdown restrictions in Auckland.